JohnFox191/topdownTest/README.md

-Only a very basic showcase of the controler and style of the prototype I'm working on, the rest of the stuff I've done can't really be glued together right now into a single scene.
+Only a very basic showcase of the controller and style of the prototype I'm working on, the rest of the stuff I've done can't really be glued together right now into a single scene.

 To run you must have either use one of the exports in the 'exports' folder, godot to open the project or python 3.+ in conjunction with a browser.